slinkp/inheritance_talk/slides.rst

 Backstory
 ============

-Last month: Working on Audience Analysis endpoints.
+Recently I was working on some rest API endpoints for my employer.

-Needed to add and endpoint, and reuse some existing features.
+Needed to add an endpoint, and reuse some existing features.

 Solution: Factored out methods into a new shared base class (actually a mixin).